2009 Lifetime Achievement Award

 Text of Citation of Award

-The following remarks were made by Maire Mullins of Pepperdine University on the presentation of the award to Dana Gioia on December 29, 2009, in Philadelphia.
+The following remarks were made by Emily Taylor Merriman of San Francisco State University on the presentation of the award in absentia to Geoffrey Hill on December 29, 2009, in Philadelphia.